-There were an aggregate of 964,000, 964,000 and 2,463,000 potentially dilutive shares from convertible securities outstanding for the years ended December 31, 2022, 2021 and 2020, respectively.
-These convertible securities were not considered in calculating diluted loss per common share for the years ended December 31, 2022, 2021 and 2020 as their effect would be anti-dilutive.
-In addition, there were an aggregate of 3,188,000, 8,900,500 and 5,031,000 weighted-average antidilutive shares from outstanding out-of-the-money warrants for the years ended December 31, 2022, 2021 and 2020, respectively.
+There were an aggregate of 981,000, 964,000 and 964,000 potentially dilutive shares from convertible securities outstanding for the years ended December 31, 2023, 2022 and 2021, respectively.
+These convertible securities were not considered in calculating diluted loss per common share for the years ended December 31, 2023, 2022 and 2021 as their effect would be anti-dilutive.
+In addition, there were an aggregate of 3,188,000 and 8,900,500 weighted-average anti-dilutive shares from outstanding out-of-the-money warrants for the years ended December 31, 2022 and 2021, respectively.

-Financial Instruments - The carrying values of cash and cash equivalents, restricted cash, accounts receivable, notes receivable, derivative assets, accounts payable, accrued liabilities and derivative liabilities are reasonable estimates of their fair values because of the short maturity of these items.
-The Company believes the carrying value of its long-term debt instruments are not considered materially different than fair value because they were just recently issued.
+Financial Instruments - The carrying values of cash and cash equivalents, restricted cash, accounts receivable, derivative instruments, accounts payable and accrued liabilities are reasonable estimates of their fair values because of the short maturity of these items.
+The Company believes the carrying value of its long-term debt instruments are not considered materially different than fair value because they were recently issued.

-Business Combinations - Business acquisitions are accounted for in accordance with FASB ASC 805 "Business Combinations".
-FASB ASC 805 requires the reporting entity to identify the acquirer, determine the acquisition date, recognize and measure the identifiable tangible and intangible assets acquired and liabilities assumed and recognize and measure goodwill or a gain from the purchase.
+Business Combinations - Business acquisitions are accounted for in accordance with ASC Section 805, Business Combinations.
+ASC 805 requires the reporting entity to identify the acquirer, determine the acquisition date, recognize and measure the identifiable tangible and intangible assets acquired and liabilities assumed and recognize and measure goodwill or a gain from the purchase.
 Assets acquired and liabilities assumed are recorded at their fair values and the excess of the purchase price over the amounts assigned is recorded as goodwill.
 Adjustments to fair value assessments are recorded to goodwill over the measurement period (not longer than twelve months).

-Income from Cash Grant - For the year ended December 31, 2022, the Company applied for and received \$22,652,000 in cash from the USDA's Biofuel Producer Program.
-The program was created as part of the CARES Act in 2020, which allocated \$700,000,000 to support biofuel producers who experienced market losses due to the pandemic.
-The Company is not required to repay the grant.
+Income from Cash Grant - For the years ended December 31, 2023 and 2022, the Company received \$2,812,000 and \$22,652,000, respectively, in cash from the USDA's Biofuel Producer Program.
+The program was created as part of the CARES Act of 2020, which allocated \$700,000,000 to support biofuel producers who experienced market losses due to the pandemic.
+The Company is not required to repay the grants.
 Since these funds are provided to subsidize historical losses of the Company, and are not required to be repaid, the Company accounted for the proceeds by analogy to International Accounting Standards 20, Accounting for Government Grants and Disclosure of Government Assistance, and reported the amount as income from cash grant in the accompanying consolidated statements of operations.